 Employees yearn to be their boss and to work on their schedule.
 Many freelancers envy the stability and security of a full-time salaried employee.
 The grass may look greener on the other side, but when it comes to deciding what is best for you.
 You will have to consider your priorities and circumstances.
 Both fields have their pros and cons, and what is right for you depends on how you want to work.

-In this article, we’re going to compare both freelancing and full-time employment to help you make a better choice.
+In this article, we’re going to compare both the advantages of freelancing and full-time employment to help you make a better choice.

 Stability Vs Flexibility:

-Full-time employees have the security of an employment contract.
+Full-time employees have the job security, of an employment contract.
 A predictable working schedule and income, that help them to plan for the future of budgeting.

 Benefits Vs Struggle:

-The big advantage of full-time employees is that they can access benefits like health insurance, paid vacation, sick leaves, parental leaves, and retirement schemes.
+The big advantage of full-time employees is that they can access benefits like health insurance, paid vacation time, sick leaves, parental leaves, and retirement schemes.
 Companies organize pieces of training that help to develop your skills for free.

-Freelancers are on their own.
+Freelancers work from home and are on their own.
 They arrange their health insurance and do not get any paid leave while taking time off.
 They plan for their retirement themselves.
 Freelancers do training to develop their skills on their own.